January 31, 2005 Monday

-“He told me he was going to fly a couple more missions before he came home,” Tabitha Bonilla, 23, said Monday night from her mother’s home in North Carolina.
+“He told me he was going to fly a couple more missions before he came home,” Tabitha Bonilla, 23, said Monday night from her mother’s home in Fayetteville, N.C.
 “I was going to welcome him home, since I didn’t get to welcome my dad home.”

-She described her 27-year-old husband, a pilot from Killeen, as “just a wonderful, kindhearted, caring, gentle person.”
+She described her husband as “just a wonderful, kindhearted, caring, gentle person.”

 Her mechanic father, Army Sgt.
-1st Class Henry A. Bacon, 45, died last February when he was hit by one vehicle while making repairs on another in Iraq.
-Bacon, who joined the Army in 1982, had delayed his retirement to serve in the war, relatives said.
+1st Class Henry A. Bacon, 45, died last February when he was hit by one vehicle while making repairs on another in Dujayl, Iraq.
+Bacon, who joined the Army in 1982, had delayed his retirement to serve in the war on terrorism, relatives said.